wp-plugins/simple-price-calculator-basic/readme.txt

 == Description ==

-Simple Price Calculator is a WordPress plugin that can transform any html based form into a price calculation form.
+Simple Price Calculator is a WordPress plugin that allows you to create a price calculation form.
 You can use it to provide instant price quotes or estimates on products and services for your visitors.
 A total can be displayed dynamically within your page.

+=Key Features =

--  Simply create a form, setup a few attributes and the form is ready to go!
+-  Simply create a form, setup a few attributes and the form is ready to be displayed via a shortcode!
--  Ability to add checkboxes and radio buttons
+-  Ability to add checkboxes and radio buttons that change price when clicked.
--  Easy to customize
+-  Easy to customize text/pricing via html
 -  Premium version of plugin includes e-mai functionality, form tag generator, ability to add multiple fields together and more!